bitsondatadev/JavaPractice/README.md

-# InterviewPractice
+# JavaPractice
-Practice for my interviews from the Cracking the coding interview book.
-I've set up a test bed using JUnit.
+Practice projects for my courses I'm taking as well as interviews from the Cracking the coding interview book.

+For Cracking the coding interview, I've set up a test bed using JUnit.
 It will run in both linux terminal and is used in an Eclipse program.
 Here is how I have structured the packages:
 ![test](https://github.com/brianolsen87/InterviewPractice/blob/master/images/tree.png "Package Tree")